Skip to main content

 Date: June 16, 1964

-Location: Riverside Drive, Grafton, WV
+Location: Riverside Drive at the Tygart River, Grafton, WV

 Form No. ACD-47B